wlinna/Arkhados/README.md

 # Arkhados #

-Arkhados is fast paced multiplayer action PvP arena game where players move around and try to kill each other by casting various spells.
+Arkhados is a fast paced multiplayer action PvP arena game where players move around and try to kill each other by casting various spells.
 Arkhados is entirely skill based, meaning that there is no automatic targeting and no random elements like critical strike chance or dodge